-If you received a grant from ArtsWA, including CARES funding, you must submit a final report.
+If you received a grant from ArtsWA, you must submit a final report.
 If you received multiple grants, each will have its own final report.
 Final Report forms are added to your ZoomGrants account a few months before they are due.
-If you received CARES funding in the spring, the final report for this program will be completed via an excel sheet that will be emailed to you.
-If you have not received your final report excel template (spring CARES only) by the end of March, please reach out to us.
 Complete and submit your final report as soon as forms are made available.
 Read detailed instructions on how to submit your final report.

 What does the final report include?